Home Our Process About Knowledge Hub

 Across the companies we’ve worked with, incrementality testing produces three consistent surprises:

 Branded search is rarely as incremental as it looks.
 Holdout tests on branded paid search consistently show that the majority of attributed conversions would have arrived anyway through organic results.
 The true incremental CAC for branded search is typically 3–5x higher than attributed CAC.
-This frees up significant budget for genuinely incremental channels.

 Brand investment is almost always more incremental than attribution gives it credit for.
 The lift from brand campaigns shows up in places attribution can’t see: lower CPCs on non-brand terms, higher organic conversion rates, faster sales cycles.
 Measured incrementally over a 12-week window, brand contribution is consistently larger than last-touch models suggest.